SKelem/lah-cert-positions-guide/source/scribe.md

 * \(1\) 20” x 48” small black table
 * \(1\) black folding stool.

-## Immediate Actions \(within first hour\)
+## Setup \(within first hour\)

 * Put on the Scribe vest and review the Scribe job description.

 * Set up your workstation, assist in placing of Status Boards on ARK wall.

 * White boards need to be placed on wall outside of ARK.
-Maps and other material need to be placed in appropriate locations on wallboards.
+Maps and other material need to be placed in appropriate locations on wall-boards.

 * Track all incident reports and other important information on CERT Status sheet, track what zones are active or completed on large zone map, fill in all information on Status Sheet.

-## Continuing Actions
+## Ongoing Actions

 * Once set up is complete, continue to monitor all incidents written on tracking status sheet, with all information filled in.